matthewjohnson42/k8s-standalone/README.md

 To update the server, run the script `build-and-deploy.sh`.

-Note that the firewall is configured by the `ufw-init.sh` script.
-Outbound HTTP requests will be blocked without a run of `ufw-allow-out.sh`.

 ### webserver cert renewal

 Assumes that `server-init.sh` has been run on the system first.